Broadcast syndication: 1970s and 1980s

+The 1980s are also notable for the court show genre being introduced into syndication.
+It began with The People's Court, an American program featuring an arbitrator handling small claims disputes in a simulated courtroom set.
+The People's Court was the first of all arbitration-base reality programs, which later exploded in popularity beginning in the late 1990s.
+The original series ran from 1981 to 1993, with the revival airing from 1997 to 2023.
+Both versions ran in first-run syndication.

 First-run syndicated comedy

 Throughout the mid-to-late 1980s into the early 1990s, sitcoms continued to enter first-run syndication after being canceled by the networks, the most successful of which were Mama's Family and Charles in Charge.
-Other sitcoms during this time to enter first-run syndication after network cancellation included Silver Spoons, Punky Brewster, Webster, It's a Living, Too Close for Comfort, 9 to 5, What's Happening!!, and WKRP in Cincinnati.
+Other sitcoms during this time to enter first-run syndication after network cancellation included Silver Spoons, Punky Brewster, Webster, It's a Living, Too Close for Comfort, and 9 to 5.
 Many of these sitcoms produced new shows in syndication mainly to have enough episodes for a profitable run in reruns.
 Other sitcoms, such as Small Wonder, Out of This World, The Munsters Today, and Harry and the Hendersons (as well as more action-adventure oriented series like Superboy and My Secret Identity) enjoyed success in syndication throughout their entire run.

 Dramatic first-run syndicated programs

 The broadcast networks aired many action-adventure programs from the 1950s to the 1980s.
 By the late 1980s, however, increasing production costs made them less attractive to the networks.
 Studios found that reruns of one-hour dramas did not sell as well as sitcoms, so they were unable to fully recoup the shows' costs using the traditional deficit financing model.
 When NBC canceled the television series adaptation of Fame after only two seasons, the producers made special arrangements with LBS Communications, which resulted in MGM reviving the series for first-run syndication in the fall of 1983, where it continued for four more seasons, with the last first-run episode airing in the U.S. on May 18, 1987.

 Star Trek: The Next Generation debuted in 1987, and became the most-watched syndicated show throughout its seven-year run.
 Its great success caused many others to debut.
 Friday the 13th: The Series (a horror series which shared its title with the successful movie franchise) also debuted in 1987.
 The next syndicated shows that debuted in 1988 were War of the Worlds and Freddy's Nightmares.
 Baywatch, which debuted in 1989 on NBC and was canceled after one season also became one of the most watched syndicated shows throughout its ten-year-run, garnering a worldwide audience.